Atelfo/Atelfo.github.io/_posts/2022-03-19-the-best-way-to-follow-biopharma-news.md

 4. Read [The Entrepreneur’s Guide to a Biotech Startup](https://www.goodreads.com/book/show/58777063-the-entrepreneur-s-guide-to-a-biotech-startup?from_search=true&from_srp=true&qid=voEFlQkxiA&rank=1) (PDF available [here](https://www.ctsi.ucla.edu/researcher-resources/files/view/docs/EGBS4_Kolchinsky.pdf)) for an overview of the kinds of questions that are important for developing and commercializing a drug.
 While the book is somewhat old (2004) much of the content is still relevant
 5. Read [The Pharmagellan Guide to Analyzing Biotech Clinical Trials](https://www.goodreads.com/book/show/60251293-the-pharmagellan-guide-to-analyzing-biotech-clinical-trials).
 Understanding clinical trials is foundational knowledge for people in this industry and you can't be credible without it
 6. Read [Forecasting for the Pharmaceutical Industry: Models for New Product and In-Market Forecasting and How to Use Them](https://www.goodreads.com/book/show/3065691-forecasting-for-the-pharmaceutical-industry) to understand how product forecasts are built and used to make investment decisions
-7. Listen to Lex Fridman's discussion with John Abramson ([on YouTube here](https://www.youtube.com/watch?v=arrokG3wCdE)) and try to identify the counterarguments.
-Then listen to his discussion with Albert Bourla, the CEO of Pfizer ([on YouTube here](https://www.youtube.com/watch?v=Z_LhPMhkEdw))
-8. Subscribe to the [The Readout Loud](https://www.statnews.com/category/readout-loud/) podcast for a weekly newbie-friendly recap of high-profile industry news
+7. Subscribe to the [The Readout Loud](https://www.statnews.com/category/readout-loud/) podcast for a weekly newbie-friendly recap of high-profile industry news